jeerovan/firebase_cloud_messaging/README.md

 ## Setting Up
 - Install Erlang (Please Search Google)
 - Clone Repo
 - Execute Command `make` At Root Folder Location.
-This Will Download Required Dependencies.
+This Will Download Required Dependencies And Compile Them.
 - To Run In A Console, Execute `_rel/firebase_cloud_messaging_release/bin/firebase_cloud_messaging_release console`
 - Execute Command `q().` To Quit For Now.
 - You'll Have A Settings File Named : `settings.txt`.
 It Contains All The Settings You Can Configure To Establish Firebase XMPP Connections And Set Different Limits As Required.